 Is hip pain causing you discomfort or restricting your daily activities?
 Are you concerned about your recovery after hip surgery and seeking the path to get back to your daily routine?
-You are not alone; we are here to support you every step of the way.
+You are not alone; we are here to support you every step of the way with our Hip Pain Physiotherapy treatment.

 At Turning Point Physical Therapy, we specialize in hip pain physiotherapy and provide the comprehensive treatment you need: